quix-labs/caddy-pfx-certificates/README.md

 ## Development

-To contribute to the development of Caddy Image Processor, follow these steps:
+To contribute to the development of this module, follow these steps:

 1. Make sure you have Go installed on your system.
 2. Clone this repository to your local machine: